rajington/windowsapp/README.md

 - HEAD
   - Navigate REPL history with C-n/C-p (or up/down)
   - Added 'pwd' argument to `shell()`
+  - Fixed some bugs in the API by making objects (almost) all pure JS objects
 - 2.2.1
   - REPL can now take CoffeeScript or JS
   - Re-styled logs in Log Window